jlcoden/liri-node-app/README.md

    - Plot of the movie.
    - Actors in the movie.

-   How to initiate: node liri.js movie-this '<movie name here>'
+   How to initiate: node liri.js movie-this <movie name here>
    ![](movie-this.gif)

    If the user doesn't type a movie in, Liri will default to the movie 'Mr. Nobody.'